Avon Dam: Description

-The Dam today has a well-developed picnic area on its eastern side, approximately in the area formerly occupied by the construction village.
-This picnic area features landscaped gardens within picturesque retaining walls, large areas of lawn and modern amenities and shelter facilities.
+The dam has a well-developed picnic area on its eastern side, approximately in the area formerly occupied by the construction village.
+This picnic area features landscaped gardens within retaining walls, large areas of lawn and modern amenities and shelter facilities.
 There is a large rivetted steel (possibly cast-iron) elevated water tank within the picnic area, carried on rivetted plate-web girders and cast steel (or iron) posts.
 There is only one early residential building remaining, believed to be the former Resident Engineers residence.
 It is a single-storey weatherboard building with terracotta tiled hipped roof which also has a breakfront gabled wing.
 It is simply detailed with carved timber brackets to a projecting rectangular window frame and roughcast render to the chimney.
 One other house dates from the 1960s and two from the 1970s/80s and are all single-storey brick cottages.
 The earlier cottage is of red brick and has terracotta tiles to a hipped and gabled roof.
 The two later cottages appear to have been built to the same design and feature concrete tiled, gable roofs and utilise large-dimension mottled bricks.
 The works office and the picnic area amenities buildings are single storey brick buildings, recent in origin, with either profiled steel skillion roofs or gable roofs clad in concrete tiles.

-After the immediate dam environment of the Cataract Dam, that of the Avon Dam is perhaps the most scenically impressive landscape.
-Near the dam wall there are several distinct gardens that function as individual picnic areas.
-These include a series of grotto-like shelters along the sandstone cliff that defines the western edge of the area; a discrete palm-planted area with ornamental pools; and a larger park-like area extending to the south along the edge of the dam.